-The few sites I did find were not updated on a regular basis.
-For this reason, I thought it might be a good idea to post the information that I did find here on SMG so that others having trouble would be able to find it.
+The few sites I did find weren't updated on a regular basis.
+For this reason, I thought it might be a good idea to post the information that I did find here so that others having trouble would be able to find it.

-We have a 12-year-old boy with Aspergers.
+We have a 12-year-old boy with Asperger's.
 He can cope in mainstream school with the right support ( ie learning support, small classes, etc) – schools with strong creative arts and IT programs would be great.

-I searched many times online but haven't yet found a conclusive answer.
+I searched many times online, but haven't yet found a conclusive answer.